oleglukin/nishi-seto/signal-api/README.md

 }
 ```

-It the accumulates those signals and dump them into text files like this:
+It then accumulates those signals and dumps them into text files like this:

 ```
 /home/myname/foldername/2020-05-12_13-57-55.txt